How To Create A Graphic Design Resume To Get Your Dream Job

 Watch out for common misspellings such as “you're” instead of “your,” “loose” instead of “lose,” and “they're” instead of “their.”

-If you stay focused on your objective, which is to create a document that shows an employer why they should choose you, you won't go far wrong.
+If you stay focused on your objective, which is to create a graphic design resume that shows an employer why they should choose you, you won't go far wrong.

 Most people don't get the opportunity to have fun when creating a graphic design resume, so consider yourself lucky!

 Give yourself ample time to play around with a few designs.

 Build something you will be proud to send to your next employer, and you'll soon land your dream job.